Vuity Eye Drops: Seattle Optometrist’s Complete Review & Guide

 Vuity Cost and Insurance Coverage

-Vuity typically costs $80-90 per bottle and remains a self-pay medication since insurance classifies presbyopia as a vision condition rather than medical necessity.
+Vuity typically costs $80-90 per bottle and remains a self-pay medication since insurance classifies presbyopia as a vision condition rather than a medical necessity.
 However, patients can use HSA/FSA funds for this FDA-approved presbyopia treatment.

 Cost-Effectiveness Tip: One bottle provides approximately 50 drops (25-day supply with daily use), making occasional use extend the bottle’s lifespan significantly.
 Consider presbyopia alternatives like multifocal contact lenses if cost becomes prohibitive.